urban7733/APEX-VERIFY-AI/README.md

 ## 🌟 About

 APEX VERIFY AI is built by a team passionate about restoring trust in digital content.
 We believe that in the age of AI, verification becomes the foundation of truth.

+We believe the future doesn't belong to AI itself, but to those who can prove they create for real.

 ---